 It was absolutely beautiful meat and we were crushed we couldn’t eat it!
 Wild Pastures generously offered to reship at no cost, but we declined and scheduled a meat delivery with a local farmer instead.

 We love Wild Pastures and if we were ordering grass-fed beef online, this is the company we would use.
-However, we don’t want to take any risks with the weather and would rather support farms local to us.

 The Best Place to Buy Grass-Fed Beef Online